manitejagaddam/Subtitle-Generator-/README.md

-# Subtile Generator
+# Subtitle Generator

-Subtile Generator is a Python-based tool that automatically extracts audio from videos and generates accurate subtitles using OpenAI’s Whisper model.
+Subtitle Generator is a Python-based tool that automatically extracts audio from videos and generates accurate subtitles using OpenAI’s Whisper model.
 It provides an easy way to create `.srt` subtitle files for your videos with minimal setup.

 ---